Diego5936/KDKR/README.md

-# KDKR
-Knowledge Driven Kinetic Routing

-# KDKR - Knowledge Driven Kinetic Routing
+# 🚁 KDKR - Knowledge Driven Kinetic Routing

-A drone route optimization system for automated infrastructure inspection using Google OR-Tools and visualization tools.

-## Overview
+For the **NextEra Energy Infrastructure Optimization Challenge** at **KnightHacks VIII (2025)**, our team set out to solve a real-world problem: how to plan efficient autonomous drone missions for infrastructure inspection.

+We wanted to design a system that doesn’t just send drones flying randomly, but thinks intelligently about energy, distance, and coverage.

+---

+## 🚀 What It Does

-KDKR (Knowledge Driven Kinetic Routing) optimizes multi-drone mission planning for infrastructure inspection.
-The system uses Vehicle Routing Problem (VRP) algorithms to efficiently route drones to inspection points while respecting battery constraints and minimizing the number of required flights.
+**KDKR** is a drone **route optimization system** that uses **Google OR-Tools**, **Python**, and **Vehicle Routing Problem (VRP)** algorithms to efficiently route drones to inspection points while respecting battery constraints and minimizing the number of required flights.

+---

-## Features
+## 🧭 Features

 - **Multi-drone route optimization** using Google OR-Tools
 - **Battery capacity constraints** for realistic flight planning